magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/settings.md

 ## Summary

 The Settings System in the Connected Space Platform (CSP) enables users to personalize their experience across all CSP-enabled applications.
 Users can change key settings, such as NDA acceptance, newsletter subscriptions, recently visited spaces, blocked spaces, and avatar information.

-Each setting is stored in the cloud and synchronized across applications, ensuring changes are applied consistently.
+Each setting is stored securely in the cloud and synchronized across applications, ensuring changes are applied consistently.
+CSP itself stores no personal data.

 Using the Settings System is essential for creating a good user experience.
 By correctly managing these settings, users can maintain their preferences, control their interactions, and ensure a cohesive experience, no matter which CSP-enabled application they use.

 This focus on personalization and consistency enhances user satisfaction and engagement across the platform.